DeepGenX/CodeGenX/vps/README.md

 - input: The code that the user has written so far (from the start of the document to the line that the cursor is on, including that line)
 - language: The language that the code is being written in, use the extension of the file (examples: C++ would be cpp, C# would be cs, Python would be py, JavaScript would be js, etc.)
 - max_length (optional): The max amount of tokens to generate
-- temperature (optional): I have no clue what this does, it's used for generating output with GPT-J, unless you know what it does, just leave it out and it'll be defaulted to whatever it is in the config file
+- temperature (optional): I have no clue what this does, it's used for generating output with GPT-J, unless you know what it does, just leave it out and it'll be defaulted to whatever it is in api.py as default
-- top_p (optional): Same thing as temperature, no clue, if left empty, it's set to the default in the config file
+- top_p (optional): Same thing as temperature, no clue, if left empty, it's set to the default in api.py

 ### Response format:
 The response format is a json string containing these values: